 The similarity rates of the manuscripts to be uploaded to the system must be 15% or lower.
 Studies that have similarities over this ratio will not be evaluated.
 Authors should also load similarity reports when uploading their manuscripts to the system.

-The Editor In Chief, Editors or Asistant Editors first evaluate all manuscripts.
+The Editor In Chief, Editors or Assistant Editors first evaluate all manuscripts.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
 Those that meet the minimum criteria are passed on to at least 2 experts for review.
 Authors of manuscripts rejected at this stage will be informed within 2 weeks of receipt.

 This journal employs double blind reviewing, where both the referee and author remain anonymous throughout the process.
 Referees are matched to the paper according to their expertise.
 We welcome suggestions for referees from the author though these recommendations may or may not be used.
 Referees are asked to evaluate whether the manuscript: